Customer Data-Driven Dashboards

 Top Platforms for Customer Data-Driven Dashboards

-- Power BI: A Microsoft tool that offers robust analytics and reporting features, ideal for businesses already using Microsoft products.
+- Power BI: Microsoft’s Power BI offers seamless integration with other Microsoft tools and is ideal for businesses already using the Microsoft ecosystem.

-- Looker: A Google Cloud platform that excels in real-time analytics and customizable dashboards.
+- Looker: A Google Cloud product that provides advanced analytics and customizable dashboards.

-- Zoho Analytics: A cost-effective option for small businesses, offering intuitive dashboards and analytics tools.
+- Zoho Analytics: A cost-effective solution for small to medium-sized businesses.

 Features to Look for in Customer Data-Driven Dashboard Tools

-When selecting a tool for customer data-driven dashboards, consider the following features:
+When selecting a dashboard tool, consider the following features:

-- Mobile Accessibility: Dashboards that can be accessed on mobile devices for on-the-go insights.
+- Mobile Accessibility: Dashboards should be accessible on mobile devices for on-the-go decision-making.

 Best practices for customer data-driven dashboards